Skip to main content

 SliceA TVM slice is a read-only view of a TVM cell that allows sequential access to the cell’s data and references.
 A cell can be converted into a slice, extracting stored bits and references without modifying the original cell.

-BuilderA TVM builder is a mutable structure used to construct a cell by adding data and references to other cells.
+BuilderA TVM builder is used to construct a cell by adding data and cell references.

 NullThe TVM Null type has exactly one value null.
 In Fift, null is mostly used to initialize Box’es, hashmaps and lists.
 Usually denoted by .